About me

 PhD

-While I was working Harlem, I began supervising graduate students in their clinical internships.
+While I was working in Harlem, I began supervising graduate students in their clinical internships.
 I found that I loved teaching them how to be effective helpers.
 I re-engaged in research because I viewed it as another way to help individuals and communities.

 I returned to school so that I could become a professor.
 I was accepted into a top school of social work and awarded a fellowship from the National Institute of Mental Health to study mental health services.